AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/adobe-commerce-2.4.6-known-issue-patch-error-when-palcing-an-order-from-the-admin-panel.md

 ## How to apply the patch

 * For instructions on applying patches for Adobe Commerce on cloud infrastructure, refer to [Apply patches](/docs/commerce-cloud-service/user-guide/develop/upgrade/apply-patches.html) in our Commerce on Cloud Infrastructure Guide.
-* For instructions on applying patches for Adobe Commece on Premises, refer to [Apply patches](/docs/commerce-operations/upgrade-guide/patches/apply.html?lang=en#composer) in our Commerce Upgrade Guide.
+* For instructions on applying patches for Adobe Commerce on-premises, refer to [Apply patches](/docs/commerce-operations/upgrade-guide/patches/apply.html?lang=en#composer) in our Commerce Upgrade Guide.